mystic-finance/mystic-router-integration/README.md

 # Mystic Router — API Integration Guide

 In the following guide, we introduce how to use the Mystic Router swap API in the most efficient way.
-For detailed parameter settings, see the interactive API docs at `GET /docs` (Swagger), or `GET /llm.txt` for a machine-readable summary.
+For detailed parameter settings, see the interactive API docs at `https://router.mysticfinance.xyz/docs` (Swagger), or `https://router.mysticfinance.xyz/llm.txt` for a machine-readable summary.

 ## Demos